Shivani-1996/Dashboard_Torist_department/README.md

 Before creating this Power BI dashboard, I performed several operational steps to well prepare the data for analysis.Steps include:

-* Data Collection: Clooected data from ongoing challenge on codebasics website and then loaded and combined all files in Power BI
+* Data Collection: Collected data from ongoing challenge on codebasics website and then loaded and combined all files in Power BI
 * Data Cleaning: Cleaned data to ensure consistency and accuracy.
 This involved correcting errors, and dealing with missing or null values.
 * Data Transformation: Transformed the data to make it more suitable for analysis in Power BI.
 This involved merging multiple data sources, created conditional and custom columns and measures, and aggregating data.
 * Data Visualization: Finally, created dashboard in Power BI .
 T